芭比Q

 Cultural Context

 芭比Q became one of 2022's defining catchphrases, spreading from gaming streams to general internet use to actual everyday speech among young people.
 It belongs to a family of Chinese internet expressions for resigned doom (寄了, 凉了, 完蛋), but stands out for its sheer silliness — there is no logical reason being 'barbecued' should mean failure, which is exactly why it's funny.
+The term originated and spread primarily on Bilibili.

 Similar Expressions in English